 White Rock chickens continue to prove their weight in gold by supplying tender meat and farm fresh eggs in abundance.

 While originally from the States, they have become so popular that you can find this dual purpose chicken across the world.
 They are used in both commercial egg production, meat supply, and have become a favorable choice as a backyard chicken.
-Having a chicken plucker can help you process chickens faster, check out this Best Chicken Plucker review if you need one.

 To better understand this breed, we move on to learn about their appearance, their breed standard, and why they make such a great all-around chicken!